-- All keys will appear in bold and keyboard combinations will appear in bold, italic font.
+- All keys will appear in bold.

-- Keyboard shortcuts that need to be pressed at the same time will use a + symbol (e.g. CTRL + S).
+- Keyboard shortcuts that need to be pressed at the same time will use a + symbol (e.g. Ctrl + S).

-- Control will be abbreviated as CTRL.
+- Control is abbreviated as Ctrl.

 - The Search key is where the Caps Lock key is on Windows keyboards.